tsenart/patrol/README.md

 ### State synchronization

-Nodes in the cluster periodically poll other nodes for their `Buckets` and perform a CRDT G-Counter style merge with their `Buckets`.
+Nodes in the cluster periodically poll other nodes for their `Buckets` and perform a CRDT G-Counter style merge with their local `Buckets`.
 This works because a `Bucket` is internally composed of strictly monotically increasing counters.
 When merging, we simply pick the largest value for a field, which is determined to be the latest value across the whole cluster.